-My husband and I made a decision early in our marriage to try to focus on giving experiences instead of material gifts, and we wanted to find ways to continue this even with our children’s Easter baskets.
+My husband and I made a decision early in our marriage to focus on giving experiences instead of material gifts, and we wanted to find ways to bring this into our holiday celebrations.
 Over the years I’ve found some unique ideas and themes for the yearly baskets that were not only fun for the children to receive Easter morning but help encourage family experiences as well.

 Healthy Easter Baskets: Taking It Too Far?

 I’ve definitely heard the objection that taking candy out of an Easter basket takes the whole healthy thing a little too far.
-If your thoughts are running along these lines, I’d ask you to consider:
+If your thoughts are running along these lines, consider:

 Easter is the second biggest candy-selling holiday of the year after Halloween.
 Over 16 billion jelly beans are made each year, along with millions of neon marshmallow chicks and hundreds of varieties of chocolate treats.
 Most of these products are now made with high fructose corn syrup, food dyes, and ingredients our bodies (and certainly our kids’ bodies) were not meant to consume.

-Since food dyes may affect behavior, and many people consume over 100 pounds of sugar a year, it is becoming increasingly important to consider healthier alternatives.
+Since food dyes may affect behavior, and many people consume over 100 pounds of sugar a year, it is becoming increasingly important to consider healthier alternatives even on holidays.
 These simple switches don’t take away any of the fun or tradition … they just reduce the sugar and food dye content.

 Certainly, sometimes the stress of choosing natural options can outweigh the benefits, but I feel this is a holiday where we can definitely make improvements.
 We can still celebrate all that Easter is meant to be without going to extremes on either end of the spectrum.